Plants - Animals

 The trail starts at the south end of the pond and runs east off the blue trail.
 A short distance into the trees, you'll come across a little stream with the most bizarre "bridge" over it.
 It was built in 2006 (give or take a year or two), largely out of the huge logs that are used in the Quinte's Conservation's dams.
 Why it was built I have no idea.
 Walk to the right of it; it's definitely safer than walking on it, even though it's very sturdy.

-At this point, just after the creek, you will be very close to the start of the blue trail off to your left.
+At this point, just after the creek, you will be very close to the start of the blue/red/green trail off to your left.
 You'll see a little path back to that trail.
 However, head to the right, again over ice in winter or through some boggy bits in the spring.
 Take care here, as the trail signs are no longer posted and it can be hard to find the path until it curves up a hillock and to the right.
 You'll know when you find this bit, and then it's easy to wind through the trees until you come to the first serious boggy bit.
-Again, there's some makeshift logs that will get you through, but take care, especially in winter, when a misstep can mean sinking into a couple of feet of water.
+Again, there's some makeshift logs that will get you through.
+Take care, especially in winter, when a misstep can mean sinking into a couple of feet of water.
 You'll soon reach the other side and get a bit of a respite before hitting the second wet area.
 Again take care; at the end of this bit, there's often running water.

 As you exit the wet bit, if the water is running, listen for the stream cascading down the hill to your left; it's worth a short side trip to catch this sight.
 Very beautiful.
 When the water is running, there's a fantastic waterfall at the top of the hill